 Step 5: Serve

-Unwrap the foil and/or husk before serving, or allow your guests to unwrap their corn on the cob.
-If you served the corn wrapped, make sure to have a space for guests to discard the wrapping.
-Depending on the time of year and the corn that you used, you may not need to season the final product at all, but many people enjoy butter and salt on their corn.
+Unwrap the foil and/or husk before serving.
+Depending on the time of year and the corn that you used, you may not need to season the final product at all, but many people enjoy adding butter, salt or even a little Parmesan cheese.